I’m a husband, father, writer, and communications director for Preemptive Love Coalition.

-I’ve written a children’s book called The Story of King Jesus, presenting the whole gospel—that is, the story of God making the world right and good again—in one sitting for kids ages 4 to 8.
+I’m the author of a children’s book called The Story of King Jesus (David C Cook, 2015) presenting the whole gospel—that is, the story of God making the world right and good again—in one sitting for kids ages 4 to 8.
 I wrote it because I want to nurture a vibrant, life-giving faith in our kids.
-(Elizabeth and Oliver, by the way.
-And yes, they’re adorable.)

 I’m fascinated by Jesus, and I want my kids to share that fascination.
 I believe the gospel is more than a set of spiritual laws.
 It’s more than a decision you make or a prayer you recite.
 It’s something we share by telling our story and by nurturing our kids’ spiritual curiosity.